jschmid/WhereAreYou-Web/README.md

 # WhereAreYou-Web

-The Web version of WhereAreYou.

-You can access it from http://w.schmid.pro.
+The Web version of [WhereAreYou](http://jschmid.github.io/WhereAreYou/).
+You can access it from [http://w.schmid.pro](http://w.schmid.pro).

+# Publishing

 Do your work in a local `dev` branch.

-# Publishing
+    git checkout master

-    git checkout dev
+    git merge dev
-    source publish.sh

-Do not use `./publish.sh` because the file itself is changed by Git while publishing.
+    ./publish.sh